Lab Interpretations for IBS: A Closer Look at Diagnostic and Related Values

 Celiac Disease Screening: Interpreting tTG-IgA

-The Tissue Transglutaminase (tTG) IgA test is the gold standard for screening Celiac disease.
+The tissue transglutaminase IgA (tTG-IgA) test is the preferred first-line screening test for Celiac disease in most patients.
 A positive result indicates an autoimmune reaction to gluten, suggesting that the patient may have Celiac disease rather than IBS.

 Specialized Stool and Breath Tests.